thephpleague/uri/README.md

 * The `$data` argument can be `null`, a valid component string, a object implementing the `__toString` method, an array or a `Traversable` object;
 * The `$whence` argument specify the string segment where to include the data;
-* The `$whence_index` argument specify the `$whence` index if it is present more than once in the object;
+* The `$whence_index` argument specify the `$whence` index if it is present more than once;
-* When using the `remove` method, if the pattern is present multiple times only the first match found is removed*
+* When using the `remove` method, if the pattern is present multiple times only the first match found is removed

 *Tips: You can easily get the `$whence_index` by using the `ComponentArrayInterface::keys($whence)` method result.*